rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Run the command `ip a` to see all ethernet interfaces.
 You should see:
 1. usb0 at 192.168.3.1/24
-2. eth0 at an address determined by your DHCP server behind the switch
+2. eth0 at an address determined by your DHCP server
 3. Other interfaces will not be used in this workshop

 Now run `ping -c 3 www.xilinx.com` to verify internet connectivity.

-The Windows RNDIS adapter should be at the address 192.168.3.105/24; ultra96 will be at 192.168.3.1
+The Windows RNDIS adapter should be at an address in the 192.168.3.X/24 space; ultra96 will be accessible at 192.168.3.1

 ## AWS Cloud Setup